 In the morning, the sun rises over the Caribbean, leaving its glow behind the turquoise water and the white beaches and the impassable and unreal areas.

 The tranquility in this area is almost unlikely to stand out from the rest of the country.
 Original and also progressive at the same time.

-On the one hand, the south-west is the poorest country in the country, on the other the richest at all.
-Rich in natural treasures, the virgin forests, its great biological diversity and its extraordinary beauty in the panorama and its friendly people.
-Progressive as they love and appreciate their nature, which is unique in the Dominican Republic.
+On one side the southwest is the poorest area of the country, on the other the richest.
+Rich in natural treasures, virgin forests, its great biological diversity and its extraordinary beauty in the panorama and its friendly people.
+Progressive because they love and appreciate their nature, which is unique in the Dominican Republic.